shiqixudev/shiqixudev.github.io/_pages/about.md

 **Research Interests**
 - I am interested in creating computational imaging technologies to help understand and digitize the world.
-- I am particularly fascinated by the microcosmos, where tiny structures invisible to the naked eye reside.
+- I am particularly fascinated by the microcosmos, where tiny structures invisible to the human eye reside.

 **Research Expertises**
 - Volumetric image reconstruction